 1827.
 Archibald Clybourn built a log slaughterhouse on the north branch of the Chicago River and supplied meat to the garrison of Fort Dearborn from his stockyard called "Bull's Head Market."

 |Bull's Head Market|

 1830.
-George W. Dole, later called "Father of the Provisions, Shipping and Elevator Business," opens Chicago's first food store at Dearborn and South Water Streets which later becomes known as the "South Water Street Market."
+George W. Dole, later called "Father of the Provisions, Shipping and Elevator Business," opened Chicago's first food store at Dearborn and South Water Streets, later known as the "South Water Street Market."
 Dole begins slaughtering and packing beef at his store.
-He processes 150 head a day, and the Chicago meatpacking industry was born.
+He processes 150 heads a day, and the Chicago meatpacking industry was born.

 |South Water Street, "The Busiest Street in the World."
 (1899)|

 1833.
 Mark Beaubien, the future hospitality king, operates the storied Sauganash Tavern.
 Only 16 by 44 feet, the tavern served meals in shifts and sold gallons of whiskey shots.
 As the merry, fiddle-playing Beaubien put it: "I eat 50 people to dinner, by gar."

 |The Sauganash Hotel.
 The small log building on the left was Chicago's first drug store.|